About our JSLI Faculty

 Rabbi Rosalie Osian

-Rabbi Rosalie Osian is a Full-Time Chaplain at Caring Hospice Services, Brooklyn, NY.
-In her decade of pastoral service, which includes Palliative Care, Bereavement, and Addiction and recovery, she has developed a structure for pastoral care called ‘The Five Step Integration’ and ‘Four Touchstones of Spiritual Strength.’
-These elements are used […]
+Rabbi Rosalie Osian is a Palliative and Spiritual Care Rabbi/Chaplain at Good Samaritan Medical Center in Lafayette, Colorado.
+She served previously at Caring Hospice Services, Brooklyn, NY.
+In her now 15 years of pastoral service experience, which includes Palliative Care and Bereavement, she has developed a structure for pastoral care called ‘The Five Step Integration’ and ‘Four Touchstones of Spiritual Strength.’
+These elements are used in her techniques and assessments of spiritual needs as well as a guide to caregivers and patients in crisis......

 Rabbi Shereen Sarick